-Purpose, scope and methodology
+Purpose, scope, and methodology

-1. The Global Environment Facility (GEF) was established in 1991 to address critical environmental issues.
-Since then, it has provided \$14.5 billion in grants and mobilized \$75.4 billion in additional financing for almost 4,000 projects undertaken by 18 partner agencies.
+The Global Environment Facility (GEF) was established in 1991 to address critical environmental issues.
+Since then, it has provided \$14.5 billion in grants and mobilized \$75.4 billion in additional financing for almost 4,000 projects undertaken by 18 partner Agencies.
 GEF-funded projects fall within five principal focal areas: biodiversity, climate change, land degradation, persistent organic pollutants, and international waters.
 Projects span a wide range of objectives and activities.
 In keeping with GEF strategies over the past few decades, some projects have been directed specifically toward strengthening national environmental policy in member countries, including relevant environmental laws.

-2. The GEF Independent Evaluation Office (IEO) is undertaking a study on the role that GEF has played in strengthening policy and legal frameworks in different countries.
-Specifically, it examines how GEF-funded projects in Kazakhstan, Brazil, Vietnam, Philippines, Belarus and Namibia led to changes in legislative statutes and regulations issued by the national governments that have the effect of law.
-In aggregate, the projects cut across a wide spectrum of GEF focal areas: biodiversity (6), climate change (4), land degradation (1), and multifocal (2).
-The case studies examine the history and context of the laws that were addressed through the selected projects, the role that projects played in the legislative/rulemaking process, the purpose and content of the laws, the process and current status of implementation, and an assessment of results in terms of stated aims.
+The GEF Independent Evaluation Office is undertaking a study on the role the GEF has played in strengthening policy and legal frameworks in different countries.
+Specifically, it examines how GEF-funded projects in Belarus, Brazil, Kazakhstan, Namibia, the Philippines, and Vietnam led to changes in legislative statutes and regulations issued by the national governments that have the effect of law.
+In aggregate, the projects cut across a wide spectrum of GEF focal areas: biodiversity (six), climate change (four), land degradation (one), and multifocal (two).
+The case studies examine the history and context of the laws addressed through the selected projects, the role projects played in the legislative/rulemaking process, the purpose and content of the laws, the process and current status of implementation, and an assessment of results in terms of stated aims.

-3. The results draw on multiple sources of information, including a review of project materials, key informant interviews, a meta-analysis of the Country Portfolio Evaluations (CPEs) and secondary research.
-Interviews were conducted with representatives of GEF agencies, officials from relevant ministries (including the GEF Focal Point), members of project management units, and other key stakeholders, as appropriate, during the course of in country visits.
-Interviews were supplemented with information obtained through written responses to questions sent to representatives of the implementing agency and government partners.
+The results draw on multiple sources of information, including a review of project materials, key informant interviews, a meta-analysis of the country portfolio evaluations and secondary research.
+Interviews were conducted with representatives of GEF agencies, officials from relevant ministries (including the GEF focal point), members of project management units, and other key stakeholders, as appropriate, during the course of in-country visits.
+Interviews were supplemented with information obtained through written responses to guestions sent to representatives of the implementing agency and government partners.
 Like all evaluations, this one was subject to certain constraints.
 The most challenging was dealing with the time that had elapsed since completion of some of the projects.
-While this allowed an opportunity to trace results over an extended period, some government officials and consultants who had been hired by agencies to work on particular projects were no longer in their positions and difficult to track down.
+While this allowed an opportunity to trace results over an extended period, some government officials and consultants who had been hired by agencies to work on particular projects were no longer in their positions and were difficult to track down.
 In addition, project files were not always complete and data on impacts were generally unavailable.